Kaspersky Automated Security Awareness Platform

 - Protecting Confidential Data — 13 lessons, 3 final tests and 3 study guide emails.

-I also managed the development of the GDPR, Industrial Cybersecurity and Personal Data topics, and handled the scientific and literary editing of all platform topics.
+I also managed the development of the GDPR, Industrial Cybersecurity, Bank card security & PCI DSS and Personal Data topics, and handled the scientific and literary editing of all platform topics.

 I created 8 of the 9 phishing attack simulations to test trainee practical skills in the platform, as well as more than 150 phishing attack simulations for the phishing simulator.